microsoft/live-share/docs/use/vscode.md

 3. **[Optional] Update hidden or excluded files**

-    By default, Live Share **hides** any files/folders referenced in .gitignore files in your project from guests. **Hiding** a file prevents it from appearing in the file tree while **excluding** it stops it from being transmitted even during operations like debugging.
+    By default, Live Share **hides** any files/folders referenced in .gitignore files in your shared folders from guests. **Hiding** a file prevents it from appearing in the guest's file tree. **Excluding** a file applies a stricter rule that will prevent Live Share from opening it for the guest in situations like go to definition or if you step into the file while debugging or being "followed".
 If you want to hide/exclude different files, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

     > **Warning:**  This feature has a known issue with **case sensitive filesystems** like those commonly used with **Linux** and in some **rare cases macOS**. (macOS's default filesystem is *not* case sensitive.)
 If you are hosting from a machine with a case sensitive filesystem, certain files or folders may still appear to guests.
 You can find more about the bug and [upvote (👍) it here](https://github.com/MicrosoftDocs/live-share/issues/XX).